 2. Cape Brett

 Sitting at the northern/warmest end of the North Island, the Cape Brett hike is an accessible, safe and enjoyable hike all year round.
 Your journey will start in the small town of Paihia, where you’ll catch a water taxi to Deep Water Cove.
-A short and sharp hike out of the cove will wake your legs up, and you’ll soon be on a ridgeline trail, in the Manawahuna Scenic Reserve.
+A short and sharp hike out of the cove will wake your legs, and you’ll soon be on a ridgeline trail in the Manawahuna Scenic Reserve.

 Hiking passes are required if you’re doing the hike solo, and you’ll need to book water taxis for the drop off and return.
 Small group guided tour options are available, such as the 5 or 11 day ‘Kauri’ trip.

 In the South Island’s Westland National Park, you’ll find the stunning mountain basin of the Copland Valley - which is home to some of New Zealand’s most beautiful geothermal pools.
 It's a challenging six to seven hour hike 17 kilometres (10 miles) up the Copland Valley with a gradual 300 metres (985 feet) elevation gain, but it's absolutely worth it.
-If you’re joining a guided tour, your guides will carry the lion’s share of the load, so you’ll be able to spend more time enjoying this stunning winter wonderland, and less time thinking about how sore your shoulders are.
+If you’re joining a guided tour, your guides will carry the lion’s share of the load, so you’ll be able to spend more time enjoying this stunning winter wonderland, and less time planning the logistics and route.

 Your hike will bring you to New Zealand’s most spacious mountain hut – the Welcome Flat Hut.
 Get the fire going, and enjoy a candle lit dinner and hot chocolates as the sun goes down over this beautiful mountain valley, from the comfort of an amazing two-level building.

-The Copland Track and Welcome Flat hot pools can be experienced solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island, here in New Zealand.
+The Copland Track and Welcome Flat hot pools can be experienced solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island.